 167. The executive management considered the existing staff regulations and staff rules outdated, not corresponding to the needs and expectations of the organization, and as a possible impediment to efficient management.
 It therefore requested the Council of Administration to consider and approve amendments to the Staff Regulations in 2015.
 While recognizing that UPU is a specialized agency of the United Nations, owing to its size, budget and technical nature, a more appropriate and flexible staff management policy in line with available resources was another rationale for this request.
 An ad hoc group on human resources was established by the Council of Administration to study the changes proposed by the International Bureau.
 Based on its report, the Council of Administration adopted the amendments, on the understanding that the details of their implementation would be in conformity with the United Nations common system provisions.
-The new Staff Regulations became effective as of 1 April 2016, with the Staff Rules amended accordingly.
+The new Staff Regulations became effective as of 1 April 2016, with the Staff Rules amended accordingly.116

 168. Since 1957, UPU has aligned its conditions of service with the provisions of the United Nations common system and therefore needs to update its regulations according to decisions taken on this issue by the United Nations General Assembly.
 The Inspector considers the latest amendment to the Staff Regulations premature, as it did not take into account the substantial revision of the common system compensation package adopted by the General Assembly in December 2015.
 The revised United Nations compensation package is the result of a comprehensive review by the International Civil Service Commission (ICSC) in close collaboration with the common system organizations.
 The new package simplifies and streamlines the previous system of benefits and entitlements and was implemented in two steps: on 1 January 2016 and on 1 January 2017.
+In Inspector considers the United Nations Compensation package is the result of a comprehensive review by the International Civil Service Commission (ICSC) in close collaboration with the common system organizations.
+The new package simplifies and streamlines the previous system of benefits and entitlements and was implemented in two steps: on 1 January 2016 and on 1 January 2017.

-&lt;sup>115 Staff Regulations, section on reporting, para.
+115 Staff Regulations, section on reporting, para.
 2.

-&lt;sup>116 See CA 2016.1-Doc 6a, Human resources management at the International Bureau.
+116 See CA 2016.1-Doc 6a, Human resources management at the International Bureau.

-&lt;sup>117 See UPU Constitution, part I (historical outline).
+117 See UPU Constitution, part I (historical outline).

-&lt;sup>118 The list of elements included in the new ICSC package are: (a) a unified salary scale structure with the establishment of a dependent spouse allowance at the level of 6 per cent of net remuneration; (b) an allowance for staff members who are single parents, who provide the main and continuous support for
+118 The list of elements included in the new ICSC package are: (a) a unified salary scale structure with the establishment of a dependent spouse allowance at the level of 6 per cent of net remuneration; (b) an allowance for staff members who are single parents, who provide the main and continuous support for